Nathanllee1/Switchboard/README.md

 ```

 **Why not just use Express?**
 I've found that trying to make a hybrid webapp with Express and Websockets gets clumsy, and often I just need basic response endpoints.
-Websockets are more flexible, with bidirectional communication and unlimited request times
+Websockets are more flexible, with bidirectional communication which can do things like unlimited request times

 ### Pub Sub
 A basic pub sub implementation that allows the server to push events to clients.